Program overview

 For workshops, see: https://cscw.acm.org/2023/index.php/workshops/

-Note that we are in the process of putting this program into the SIGCHI web app, which you will be able to use for easier planning, so please check back!
+This program info is also available on the SIGCHI web app, which you will be able to use for easier planning.

 If you have any questions about the schedule, please contact the papers chairs (papers2023@cscw.acm.org) and general chairs (chairs2023@cscw.acm.org)